HopeSailor/HopeSailor.github.io/_pages/about.md

 **Intergenerational Transmission of Reading in Rural China**
 <br>
 *Member* | *General Program of National Social Science Foundation of China* | *Jun.
 2025 - Present*
-- Advisor: Pfor.
-Shijuan Li
+- Advisor: Prof. Shijuan Li
-- Research: Investigating the micro-mechanisms of reading habit transmission in rural families using a mixed-method approach of Video Ethnography and Randomized Controlled Trials (RCT).
+- Research: Investigating the micro-mechanisms of reading habit transmission in rural families using a mixed-method approach of Video Ethnography and Randomized Controlled Trials.
 Exploring how behavioral scaffolding compensates for cultural capital deficits in intergenerational care and assessing the effectiveness of no-phone interventions against digital interference.

 **Clinical misdiagnosis research and judgement techniques driven by healthcare big data**
 <br>